-When using mod rewrite Permalinks, you also need to adjust the permissions of the. htaccess to ensure that WordPress may update it when you change settings like adding a new page, redirect, category, etc., which necessitates changing the .htaccess file.
+When using mod rewrite Permalinks, you also need to adjust the permissions of the. htaccess to ensure that WordPress may update it when you change settings, like adding a new page, redirect, category, etc., necessitating changing the .htaccess file.

 Go to the WordPress leading directory.

 Enter chmod -v 666 .htaccess

 Note: Even a tiny bit of security is better than a world-writeable directory from a security viewpoint.
 Start with a low permissive level, such as 744, then gradually increase it until it works.
 Only use 777 if required, and ideally, only for a short while.